wodby/service-postgres/README.md

-# Cloud PostgreSQL service (external) for Wodby 2.0
+# PostgreSQL service for Wodby 2.0